openfde/openfde-doc/docs/documentation/install-details/install-on-x100.md

 - If your kernel version is lower than 5.4.18-85, please [upgrade your kernel version](#upgrade-kernel) first.

-- If your kernel version is 5.4.18-85 or higher, please click directly on the link to proceed with the [fdeion-dkms installation](#install-fdeion-dkms)
+- If your kernel version is 5.4.18-85 or higher, please click directly on the link to proceed with the [disable-security-control](#disable-security-control)

 #### Upgrade Kernel{#upgrade-kernel}